ZachiNachshon/anchor/README.md

 ## How does it work?
 #### Directory Structure
-Anchor act as one stop shop for all Dockerfiles & Kubernetes manifests that comprise your development environment.
+Anchor act as one stop shop for all Dockerfiles & Kubernetes manifests that comprise your development environment.<br>
 It relies on a `DOCKER_FILES` ENV variable that points to a local directory path containing the following structure:

     .